 There is something you have to do first.
 You have to go through the process of removing existing fixtures and other materials.
 In the past, you would undertake a demolition project.
 Demolitions completely destroy interior materials, fixtures, and even furnishings.
 From there, the materials are disposed at landfills.
 Each year, 40% of the 251 million tons of solid waste added to landfills comes from construction projects.
 This represents a significant strain on the environment as well as a great deal of wasted potential.

-The deconstruction process is an alternative to demolition that offers a number of benefits for homeowners.
+There are a number of benefits of deconstruction for homeowners when compared to demolition.
 It involves the careful disassembly of building materials, fixtures, and furnishings in order to preserve them for reuse or recycling.
 From environmental to financial to charitable benefits, you’re sure to embrace one of these great reasons to ask for deconstruction when planning your next home renovation project.

 - Environmental Benefits: You know that deconstruction can keep materials out of the landfill, but what does that really mean?
 That means no chemical runoff from decomposing materials ends up in the groundwater.
 It means less air pollution from the transport and burning of construction materials, paint, and more.
 In addition, when materials are reused and recycled, it helps the environment.
 Fewer new materials are manufactured, warehoused, and shipped, creating additional environmental benefits.